-The last few years have been witness to significant advances in our ability to treat prostate cancer.
+Prostate cancer management has had significant advances since the turn of the century.
 Surgery has been the gold standard of treatment for cancer cure, but complications of impotence and incontinence, prolonged hospital stays and risks of blood loss have been cited as incentives for patients to seek out less invasive approaches, even if success rates were not quite as high.

 Referred to by many as robotic surgery for prostate cancer or robotic prostatectomy, da Vinci® Prostatectomy can be a more accurate, robot-assisted, minimally invasive surgery that is quickly becoming the preferred treatment for removal of the prostate following early diagnosis of prostate cancer.
 In fact, studies suggest that da Vinci Prostatectomy may be the most effective, least invasive prostate surgery performed today.

 Advantages of the minimally invasive robotic procedure can include reduced pain, scarring, incision size, risk of infection, and less operative blood loss.
 Patients typically stay in the hospital overnight and return to work within one to two weeks.
 Continence is achieved more quickly and completely than with traditional surgical techniques.
+Dr Savatta has been performing reconstruction of the rhabdosphincter to aid in return of urinary control during the prostate cancer surgery since 2007.
 In addition, the neurovascular bundles that are responsible for erections can be dissected from the prostate less traumatically, and therefore erectile function can be regained more quickly and with greater frequency.

 Dr. Louis Galdieri assisted Dr. Domenico Savatta in performing the first Robotic Prostatectomy in Essex, Morris, or Union counties.
 This was done at Newark Beth Israel in December of 2004.